December 15, 2021 By Michael Dorgan

 Dave Vendley, co-owner of the restaurant chain with his two brothers, told the Queens Post in 2020 that his family had always wanted to open a restaurant in Astoria.

-“It was the first neighborhood we lived in when we first moved to New York City,” said Vendley, who moved to the Big Apple from California with his brothers.
-“We love the area and have always wanted to open a restaurant in the neighborhood.”
+“It was the first area we lived in when we first moved to New York,” said Vendley, who moved to the Big Apple from California with his brothers.
+“We love the neighborhood and have always wanted to open a restaurant in the neighborhood.”

-Calexico was founded by the brothers after their arrival in New York.
-They are from Calexico, California, hence the name of the restaurant.
+Calexico was founded by the brothers after they arrived in New York.
+They hail from Calexico, California, hence the name of the restaurant.

-The city is on the border of California and Mexico, and much of its cuisine is a hybrid of dishes from Southern California and Mexico.
+The city is on the border of California and Mexico and much of its cuisine is a mix of Southern California and Mexican dishes.

-The brothers got into the restaurant business after setting up a food cart in SoHo in 2006 to pay homage to the kitchen.
+The brothers got into the restaurant business after setting up a food cart in SoHo in 2006 to pay homage to this cuisine.